annaluizando/blindspot/README.md

 ### Q: I want to erase my progress and saved settings, how can I do this?

-A: You can accomplish this by going into your root directory and deleting ".blindspot-game" folder.
-This is the folder where both things are saved.
+A: You can accomplish this by running the game > selecting "Settings" > clicking "Delete all progress data"

 ### Q: I want to write my own challenges, how can I do this?